 Horse Carriages Ride: Even though we did not take the tour as it was out our budget, we know it is a nice way to see the French Quarter.
 The driver offered a 90 minute tour ride for up to 4 people for $100.
 You can find the carriages in front of the Jackson Square.

 Historic Plantations: Outside of town there are over ten historic plantations that you can tour, with some breathtaking architecture and an amazing amount of information.
-Learn about the importance of slave labor and the different types of farming.
+Learn about the horror of the slave labor and the different types of farming.

 Tabasco Island: A two hour drive from New Orleans is Avery Island, the birthplace of TABASCO hot sauce.
 Take a tour of the pepper sauce factory, as well as Jungle Gardens and its Bird City wildfowl refuge.